 Flood Sensors for Your Home

 Is there anything much worse than having to deal with water damage in a home?
-Water damage is costly and disruptive yet is many times overlooked when it comes to choosing protection devices for your home alarm.
+Water damage is often overlooked when choosing home alarm devices despite being costly and disruptive.

 According to the Insurance Research Council, water damage, and its associated problems, accounted for more homeowner’s insurance claims than the amount of break and enters back in 2003 and I would venture to say it is probably the same now.

-Protecting your home against water damage and its effects has never been easier using wireless flood sensors on your home alarm.
-These devices can be placed in areas prone to flooding or at high risk of damage due to water leakage.
-Some of these areas are laundry rooms, near hot water tanks or boilers, basements or even in the area of a sump pump.
+Protecting your home from water damage easily with wireless flood sensors on your alarm system.
+You can place these devices in areas prone to flooding or at high risk of damage from water leakage.
+Laundry rooms, hot water tanks or boilers, basements, and sump pump areas are examples.

 Nowadays it has become popular to install the laundry room on the top level of a home for the convenience of being near the bedrooms, but this also means that a major water leak could cause water to go down through every level of the home resulting in a lot of damage.
 This is a perfect application for the installation of a flood sensor.
-The flood sensor is usually mounted on the baseboard of the wall near the area of the washer.
-In the event of leakage, a probe will cause the sensor to go into an alarm state once it has been in contact with the water for approximately three minutes.
+You usually mount the flood sensor on the baseboard of the wall near the washer.
+If there’s a leak, the sensor triggers an alarm after about three minutes of water contact by a probe.

 Low Temperature Sensors

-A fixed sensor’s threshold temperature is what it is, and cannot be changed.
-They are usually the most inexpensive to have installed and can be either hardwired or wireless.
-As an example, Honeywell has a fixed low temperature sensor that will activate if the temperature in the room drops and stays below 7C or 45F and stays there for more than ten minutes.
+Fixed low temperature sensors have a set threshold temperature that you can’t change.
+You can usually install it at the lowest cost, and you can choose between hardwired or wireless options.
+E.g. Honeywell’s fixed low temperature sensor activates when the room temperature remains below 7C or 45F for over ten minutes.
 If it does, the sensor will activate.
-Once activated the alarm system treats it like any other type of alarm and sends it into the Central Monitoring Station, as a low temperature alarm condition.
+Upon activation, the alarm system sends the low temperature alarm to the Central Monitoring Station just like any other alarm.
 The sensor is adjustable by your installer to monitor for other conditions as well, like a hot temperature condition, which is when the temperature rises above 35C or 95F for more than ten minutes, or, with the use of an optional water probe, to protect against flooding.

 A variable temperature sensor allows the end user to adjust the temperature threshold in which the sensor will trigger.
-Usually these type of sensors cost a bit more, but they typically have more features available to the customer such as the storage of alarm events, or an LED screen.
-Similar to the fixed sensor described above, it’s common for a variable temperature sensor to have settings for both high and low temperature conditions, but may have more intelligent firmware built in to discriminate between real or a false low temperature condition depending on the manufacturer.
+Low temperature sensors in this category are pricier but offer additional features like storing alarm events or showcasing data on an LED screen.
+Similar to the fixed sensor described above, it’s common for a variable temperature sensor to have settings for both high and low temperature conditions but may have more intelligent firmware built in to discriminate between real or a false low temperature condition depending on the manufacturer.

 I hear these complaints, and more, from people all the time.
 The good news is, it doesn’t have to be that way!